Chris Duarte Has Been Sensational And The Warriors And Others Passed On Him

 Him falling so far was a gift for the Indiana Pacers.

-In the first three games of his NBA career the former University of Oregon star is averaging 20.3 points, 4.7 rebounds and 2.3 assists per game.
+In the first five games of his NBA career the former University of Oregon star is averaging 18.6 points, 4.6 rebounds and 1.8 assists per game.

-He's also shooting a ridiculous 45.8% from the three-point range on eight attempts per game.
+He's also shooting a ridiculous 41.7% from the three-point range on 7.2 attempts per game.

 One team that sticks out that should have drafted Duarte is the Golden State Warriors.

-Steph Curry and the Warriors look really good to start the season with wins over the Los Angeles Lakers and Los Angeles Clippers.
+Steph Curry and the Warriors look really good to start the season with wins over the Los Angeles Lakers and Los Angeles Clippers, and a flashy 4-0 record.

 Curry looks like an MVP player once again, and they do not even have five-time All-Star Klay Thompson back from injury yet.